testcontainers/testcontainers-go/docs/modules/postgres.md

 ## Module reference

-The Postgres module exposes one single function to create the Postgres container, and this function receives two parameters:
+The Postgres module exposes one entrypoint function to create the Postgres container, and this function receives two parameters:

 ```golang
 func StartContainer(ctx context.Context, opts ...PostgresContainerOption) (*PostgresContainer, error)